 Ever thought it was possible to create luxury handbags and accessories out of fire hose?
 Neither did we.
 At least, not until we met Elvis & Kresse, who founded their ethical brand to rescue and transform London’s fire hoses into sustainable luxury pieces with great design to boot!
-As supporters of sustainable fashion our interest was more than piqued.
-So we had a talk with co-founder Kresse about the heart of their business and how they landed a long-term partnership with Burberry.
+Let’s say that as fellow supporters of sustainable fashion, our interest was more than piqued.
+We had a talk with co-founder Kresse about the heart of their business and how they landed a long-term sustainability partnership with Burberry.

 Please tell us about how the label started and explain to us a little more about what you do?